-- 8.11 Pupils with special educational needs are often more vulnerable to manipulation and abuse by adults and by their own peers.
-All pupils with a SEND profile are flagged in the College's data management system and staff are required to note this aspect of a child's profile when they teach them or have pastoral dealings with them.
+- 8.12 Pupils with special educational needs are often more vulnerable to manipulation and abuse by adults and by their own peers.
+All pupils with a SEND profile are flagged in the College's data management system and staff are required to note this aspect of a child's profile when they teachthem or have pastoral dealings with them.
 The special vulnerabilities of pupils with SEND profile is addressed in Safeguarding INSET.
-See also section 13. - 8.12 Other children at greater risk of harm include: those who need a social worker; those requiring mental health support; looked after children and previously looked after children. - 8.13 On receipt of a report that a child is presenting such identified signs of actual or potential abuse, the DSL will open a file in the College Child Protection Register and discuss the matter with the Contact, Advice and Assessment Team (CAAS) at West Berkshire Council. - 8.14 Once in every term, the DSL will contact the HsMs of pupils listed in the Child Protection Register and request a brief report on their progress and wellbeing
+See also section 13. - 8.13 Other children at greater risk of harm include: those who need a social worker; those requiring mental health support; looked after children and previously looked after children. - 8.14 On receipt of a report that a child is presenting such identified signs of actual or potential abuse, the DSL will open a file in the College Child Protection Register and discuss the matter with the Contact, Advice and Assessment Team (CAAS) at West Berkshire Council. - 8.15 The DSL will request from HsMs each term a brief report on the progress and wellbeing of each pupil listed in the Child Protection Register and will take appropriate action as and when required.